asararatnakar/ChannelDeliver/channel-service-nodesdk.md

-This tutorial illustrates the use of a channel based events, These events are similar to the existing events, however are specific to a specific channel.
+This content is copied as is from [here](https://gerrit.hyperledger.org/r/#/c/16155/2/docs/tutorials/channel-events.md) This tutorial illustrates the use of a channel based events, These events are similar to the existing events, however are specific to a specific channel.
 The events are new feature of the Hyperledger Fabric Node.js client as of 1.1.

 For more information on: